Lyzanxia: Biography

 Lyzanxia were formed in 1996 by the Potvin brothers.
-They quickly recorded their first demo, RIP My Skin, it displayed the band's potential.
-In 1997 the band produced an 11-song demo entitled Lullaby that introduced them to the press and underground scene.
-They then started to play with groups such as Edge of Sanity, Disfear, Loudblast and No Return.
+They quickly recorded their first demo,RIP My Skin.
+In 1997, they self-released their eleven-track demo album Lullaby in France.

-For their first album: Eden, they recruited one of the better known producers in European metal: Fredrik Nordström.
+For their debut album, Eden, they recruited one of the better known European metal producers, Fredrik Nordström, Fredrik Nordström.
 The album was released in 2000 to critical acclaim and good reviews (6/6 Hard Rock: France, 84/100 Burrn!: Japan).
 Two videos were released to promote the album: "Bewitched" and "Dream Feeder".

-In 2002 Lyzanxia recorded their second album, Mindcrimes.
-The group worked again with Nordström and the Potvin brothers travelled to Gothenburg, Sweden to mix the songs with Nordström and master the album with Goran Finnberg.
-To support the album, Lyzanxia released two videos, "Silence Code" and "Medulla Need".
+In 2002 Lyzanxia recorded their second album, Mindcrimes, again produced by Nordström.
+The Potvin brothers travelled to Gothenburg, Sweden to mix the songs with Nordström and master the album with Goran Finnberg.
+To support the album, Lyzanxia released two videos, "Silence Code" (directed by Yohann Jouin) and "Medulla Need" (directed by Guillaume Pin).
 They toured with Shaman and Behemoth to promote the album.
+At the end of 2003, following a laudatory article in the magazine Brave Words and Bloody Knuckles, the group began negotiations to sign a worldwide contract with the Californian label Reality Entertainment.
+Mindcrimes was released in North America on March 9, 2004and soon after in several European countries.
 In 2006 Lyzanxia signed with Listenable Records.
-They recorded and released their album Unsu.
-The band once again worked with Nordström (who once again mixed the album) and recently toured with Exit Ten and Soilwork to promote it.
+They recorded and mixed their third album Unsu in January and February at Studio Fredman in Sweden with Fredrik Nordström assisted by Patrik J. Sten.

+After the release of Unsu, the Potvin brothers and the other members of the group deviated into several outside musical projects and collaborations, and the group started to perform less.
+In 2010, they released their fourth and last album entitled Locust, favorably received by the critics who saw the album as a amalgamation of the French thrash metal.
+Lyzanxia continued to perform in 2011, taking a stage in June at Hellfest.